Aubrey Beardsley: Work

 He also produced extensive illustrations for books and magazines (e.g., for a deluxe edition of Sir Thomas Malory's Le Morte d'Arthur) and worked for magazines such as The Studio and The Savoy, of which he was a co-founder.
 As a co-founder of The Savoy, Beardsley was able to pursue his writing as well as illustration, and a number of his writings, including Under the Hill (a story based on the Tannhäuser legend) and "The Ballad of a Barber" appeared in the magazine.

 Beardsley was a caricaturist and did some political cartoons, mirroring Wilde's irreverent wit in art.
 Beardsley's work reflected the decadence of his era and his influence was enormous, clearly visible in the work of the French Symbolists, the Poster Art Movement of the 1890s and the work of many later-period artists such as Frank C. Papé and Harry Clarke.
-Some alleged works of Beardsley's were published in a book titled Fifty Drawings by Aubrey Beardsley, Selected from the Collection of Mr. H.S.
+In 1897 Leonard Smithers published some alleged works of Beardsley's in a book titled Fifty Drawings by Aubrey Beardsley, Selected from the Collection of Mr. H.S.
 Nicols.
 They were later discovered to be forgeries, distinguishable by their almost pornographic erotic elements rather than Beardsley's subtler use of sexuality.

 Beardsley often hid obscene details in his work; publishers took to examining works with a magnifying glass before publication.

 Beardsley's work continued to cause controversy in Britain long after his death.
 During an exhibition of Beardsley's prints held at the Victoria and Albert Museum in London in 1966, a private gallery in London was raided by the police for exhibiting copies of the same prints on display at the museum and the owner was charged under obscenity laws.